lukasjoc/fromthetransistor/docs/fpga.md

 - to compute more complex equations we combine LUT's
 - an fpga will probably use tousands of LUT's to do boolean algebra

-- think about it:
-- a 3 input LUT can make 2^3=8 logical equations
-- a 5 input LUT can make 2^5=32 logical equations

 Flip Flop(Register):

-2 state devices that control sequential logic
+- 2 state devices that control sequential logic

 Types:
 - D (most common)